 ‘Oh, Adam,’ the girl said.
 ‘What have you done?’

-Daylight again; the hours bent and turned, rearranged themselves into more acute forms.
+Daylight again; the hours bent and turned, rearranging themselves into more acute forms.
 She was standing in the doorway, long black hair braided down to her waist.
 Where she opened her mouth — a gap tooth.
 So many faces in one day, I thought.
 So much to recall.

 The stranger rolled over in bed, mushing his face deeper into the mattress.
 ‘Go away.’